Bill Cosby says he’s planning 2023 comedy tour

-(NEXSTAR) — Comedian Bill Cosby says he’s planning a comeback comedy tour in 2023, over a year after his sexual assault conviction was overturned — and weeks after five women filed a new sexual assault lawsuit against the fallen star.
+(NEXSTAR) — Comedian Bill Cosby says he’s planning a comeback comedy tour in 2023, more than a year after his sexual assault conviction was overturned — and weeks after five women filed a new sexual assault lawsuit against the fallen star.

 In a Dec.
 28 interview on “WGH Talk,” the 85-year-old Cosby told host Scott Spears he’d be returning to the stage, “because there’s so much fun to be had in this storytelling that I do.”
 Andrew Wyatt, Cosby’s representative, confirmed to Variety that Cosby is “looking at spring/summer” for the potential tour.